Antoszku/I-Love-Hue-WWDC-2017/README.md

-# I Love Hue written in Swift's playground
+# I Love Hue in Swift playground

 Procjet for WWDC 2017 which get me a ticket for the conference.
 My inspiration was game I Love Hue -> https://itunes.apple.com/us/app/i-love-hue/id1081075274?mt=8